There are over 150 million

 ecosystems and entering the food web.

-which 80% has come directly from the land.
 It falls from garbage and container trucks, spills out

 of garbage bins, blows from landfills, is littered and also deliberately dumped.